britram/taps-transports/draft-ietf-taps-transports.md

 checksums used by TCP or UDP.
 However, partial payload checksum coverage as provided by DCCP or UDP-Lite is not supported.

-SCTP has been designed with extensibility in mind.
-Each SCTP packet starts with a single common header containing the port numbers, a verification tag and the CRC32c checksum.
-This common header is followed by a sequence of chunks.
-Each chunk consists of a type field, flags, a length field and a value. {{RFC4960}} defines how a receiver processes chunks with an unknown chunk type.
+SCTP has been designed with extensibility in mind. <!--Each SCTP packet starts with a single common header containing the port numbers, a verification tag and the CRC32c checksum.
+This--> A common header is followed by a sequence of chunks. <!--Each chunk consists of a type field, flags, a length field and a value.--> {{RFC4960}} defines how a receiver processes chunks with an unknown chunk type.
 The support of extensions can be negotiated during the SCTP handshake.
+Currently defined extensions include mechanisms for dynamic re-configuration of streams {{RFC6525}} and IP addresses
+{{RFC5061}}.
+Furthermore, the extension specified in {{RFC3758}} introduces the concept of partial reliability for user messages.

 SCTP provides a message-oriented service.
 Multiple small user messages can be bundled into a single SCTP packet to improve efficiency.
 For example, this bundling may be done by delaying user messages at the sender, similar to Nagle's algorithm used by TCP.
 User messages which would result in IP packets larger than the MTU will be fragmented at the sender and reassembled at the receiver.
-There is no protocol limit on the user message size.
-ICMP-based path MTU discovery is specified for IPv4 in {{RFC1191}} and for IPv6 in {{RFC1981}}, as well as packetization layer path MTU discovery, specified in {{RFC4821}}, utilising probe packets with padding chunks, defined in {{RFC4820}}.
+There is no protocol limit on the user message size. <!--ICMP-based path MTU discovery is specified for IPv4 in {{RFC1191}} and for IPv6 in {{RFC1981}}, as well as packetization layer path MTU discovery, specified in {{RFC4821}},--> For MTU discovery the same meachnism than for TCP can be used {{RFC1981, RFC4821}}, as well as utilising probe packets with padding chunks, as defined in {{RFC4820}}.

-{{RFC4960}} specifies TCP-friendly congestion control to protect the network against overload; see {{congestion-control}} for more.
+{{RFC4960}} specifies TCP-friendly congestion control to protect the network against overload.
 SCTP also uses sliding window flow control to protect receivers against overflow.
 Similar to TCP, SCTP also supports delaying acknowledgments. {{RFC7053}} provides a way for the sender of user messages to request the immediate sending of the